sol/doctest/README.md

 # Running `doctest` for a Cabal package

-The easiest way to run `doctest` for a Cabal package is via `cabal repl --with-ghc=doctest`.
+The easiest way to run `doctest` for a Cabal package is via `cabal repl --with-compiler=doctest`.

 This doesn't make a big difference for a simple package, but in more involved situations `cabal` will make sure that all dependencies are available and it